Anshul619/HLD-System-Designs/src/DesignComponents/AWS.md

 - VPC Flow Logs

 # How does Amazon Route 53 provide high availability and low latency?

-- Globally Distributed Servers - Amazon is a global service and consequently has DNS services globally.
-Any customer creating a query from any part of the world gets to reach a DNS server local to them that provides low latency.
+## Globally Distributed Servers
+- Amazon is a global service and consequently has DNS services globally.
+- Any customer creating a query from any part of the world gets to reach a `DNS server local` to them that provides low latency.

+## Dependency
-- Dependency - Route 53 provides a high level of dependability required by critical applications.
+- Route 53 provides a high level of dependability required by critical applications.

+## Optimal Locations
-- Optimal Locations - Route 53 uses a global anycast network to answer queries from the optimal position automatically.
+- Route 53 uses a `global anycast network` to answer queries from the optimal position automatically.

 # What is a maintenance window in Amazon RDS?
 Will your DB instance be available during maintenance events?
 - RDS maintenance window lets you decide when DB instance modifications, database engine version upgrades, and software patching have to occur.